Jigsy1/Jigsy1/README.md

    - Sleep also counts, right?
 Right?
 2. I border somewhere between apathetic and lazy.
 3. I'm currently learning Japanese.
 (7月2023年には7年間になります。)
-4. I currently do not know any ~~other~~ programming languages, but I do know mSL and like scripting from time to time.
+4. I currently do not know any ~~other~~ programming languages, but I do know mSL (mIRC Scripting Language) and like scripting from time to time.
-   - I do know some simple VB6 from my college years.
+   - I do know some (simple) VB6 from my college years.
+(2003->2007)
-      - I am now learning C.
+      - I am now learning C and Python.
+(2023->?)
 5. I am only reachable via IRC: Jigsy @ irc.libera.chat
    - I ***AM NOT ON / DO NOT USE / WILL NOT USE*** ...
 Discord, Facebook, Instagram, LinkedIn, Signal, Slack, Teams, Telegram, TikTok, Twitter, WhatsApp, etc.¹
       - I ***DO*** have a Matrix account, but only use it once every epoch.
 (If ever.)